unionai-oss/unionml/docs/source/model.md

 ## `Model` Functions

-Like the `Dataset` object, The `Model` object we defined above exposes three core functions required for model training, prediction, and evaluation.
+Like the `dataset` object, The `model` object we defined above exposes three core functions required for model training, prediction, and evaluation.

-### `init`
+### {meth}`~unionml.model.Model.init`

-In the `Model` constructor you can note that the `init` argument takes either a class that is initialized to produce a model object, which will then be passed down to the `trainer` function as the first positional argument.
+In the {class}`~unionml.model.Model` constructor you can note that the `init` argument takes either a class that is initialized to produce a model object, which will then be passed down to the `trainer` function as the first positional argument.

 In most cases this will suffice, but you can define a decorated `init` function that achieves the same thing, i.e. the difference is purely syntactic.